Rift131/Branching/README.md

 ## Git and Git Branching Cheat Sheet

 Categories of git commands and practice with branching.
+Practice with merging and merge conflicts.

 ### Basic Commands
 * git init - initialize current directory with repository